maplesteve/JiraTestResultReporter/README.md

 After setting the project key the **Issue type** select will be populated with the available issue types for that specific project.

 If you check the **Auto raise issue** check box, this plugin will create and link issues for all the failing tests in new builds that don't already have linked issues.

+Checking **Auto resolve issue** check box will enable an experimental feature.
+Basically, if you had a test that was failing and you had a linked Jira issue to it, the plugin will try to resolve your issue.
+What this means is that it will look for available transitions from the current state and it will try to find one that in the name has the word "resolve".
+If such a transition is found it will apply it, otherwise it will just log a message.
+In future releases this will be configurable.

 ![](img/job-config1.png)

 Only after configuring the fields above, if you want you can override the **Summary** and **Description** values by clicking the **Advanced** button.